mintopia/constellix-v4-laravel/README.md

 ## Introduction

 This library allows easy integration of the Constellix V4 API into a Laravel application.
-It adds a Service Provider, Facade and exposes LengthAwarePaginators for resources.
+It adds a Service Provider and exposes LengthAwarePaginators for resources.

 ## Installation